European rights court rules against Russia on Magnitsky death | DW | 27.08.2019

 The ECHR has ruled that Russia violated multiple rights of Sergei Magnitsky.
 The auditor died a decade ago while in prison.

-The European Court of Human Rights ruled Tuesday ruled that Russia violated the rights of Sergei Magnitsky, an anti-corruption auditor who was charged with tax evasion.
+The European Court of Human Rights ruled Tuesday that Russia violated the rights of Sergei Magnitsky, an auditor who was charged with tax evasion while investigating state corruption.

-Magnitsky died in pre-trail detention in Moscow a decade ago after complaining of mistreatment.
+Magnitsky died in pre-trail detention in Moscow a decade ago after complaining of mistreatment and health problems.

 In a judgment, the Strasbourg-based court ruled Magnitsky's detention under poor conditions amounted to ill-treatment and that Russia had violated his right to life.